Swimming with Alligators is not Allowed at Juniper Springs

 Directions

-Juniper Springs Recreation Area is located 27 miles / 44 km east of Ocala, FL on the Florida Route 40.
-If you visit Orlando, it's only about 1 hour 15 minutes drive north from there, so be sure to check it out while jumping between Disney World or Universal amusement parks.
+Juniper Springs Recreation Area is located 27 miles / 44 km east of Ocala, FL on Florida Route 40.
+If you visit Orlando, it's only about 1 hour 15 minutes drive north from there, so be sure to check it out while jumping between Disney World and Universal amusement parks.

 GPS coordinates of the Visitor Center: